secureworks/dcept/README.md

 ### Configuration

-The configuration file is named “dcept.cfg” and must modified before running the Docker container.
+The configuration file is named “dcept.cfg” and must be modified before running the Docker container.
 Currently only notifications via rsyslog are supported.
 Configure syslog_host to point to your SIEM's syslog server.

+#### Multi-server Architecture
+DCEPT can be run in standalone or a multi-server configuration.
+By default, DCEPT runs as a master node where it is responsible for generating credentials and sniffing out the authentication requests.
+Traffic from multiple DCs can be monitored by a single DCEPT instance using network taps.
+Alternatively, DCEPT can run as a slave node by setting  the “master_node” option to point to a master node.
+In this configuration, the slave nodes sniff and then relay relevant data to the master node where it is matched against the database of credentials.

 ### Building the Docker Image